 Carved in Stone

-Explore the life and architecture of the middle Ages through a video presentation and class discussion.
-“Carved in Stone”, a video created for the Gardiner Museum, introduces students to medieval themes used in European cathedrals and in local Toronto architecture built in a revival of medieval style.
+Learn about what life was like in the Middle Ages in Europe through a video presentation and class discussion.
+“Carved in Stone”, a video created for the Gardiner Museum, introduces students to various themes used in the adornment of medieval European cathedrals and in local Toronto architecture built in a medieval revival style.